eclipsesource/tabris-js-cli/README.md

 Does not print the available external URLs or QR code to the console, only the port.
 They can still be viewed by opening the given port in a browser.

+##### `--qrcode-renderer`

+Choose a renderer for the printed QR code.

+* `utf8` (default): based on UTF-8 characters.
+* `terminal`: based on background color customization of the cursor color.

+Use "terminal" if the QR code presentation breaks due to the font used in the terminal.

 ##### `--external [url]`

 Uses the given string as the advertised public URL, to the exclusion of all other.
 Must include protocol and port.
 Should be used with `--port` to ensure the actual port matches this one.